10 Expert Tips on How to Choose Color Schemes for Your Infographics

 About the Author

 Carmen Díaz is a content marketing manager based in Madrid, with over 15 years of experience creating custom infographics for small businesses.
-The marketing guru behind Social Media Pymes, she works with all types of clients who want to generate leads through actionable, user-centered content for social media and company websites.
+The marketing guru behind Social Media Pymes, she works with many clients who want to generate leads through actionable, user-centred content for social media and company websites.